-Table 6.
+Table 5.
 Beep errors

 Beeps Solution One short beep, pause, three short beeps, pause, three more short beeps, pause, and one short beep (1-3-3-1 beeps) Memory problem.
 Shut down the computer immediately and have the computer serviced.
-One long and two short beeps Video problem.
-Shut down the computer immediately and have the computer serviced.
-Three short beeps, pause, one short beep, pause, one short beep, pause, and three more short beeps (3-1-1-3 beeps) PCI resource problem.
-Shut down the computer immediately and have the computer serviced.
 Four cycles of four short beeps TCG [] -compliant functionality-related problem (might be the TPM initialization failure).
-Shut down the computer immediately and have the computer serviced. [] TCG is the abbreviation for Trusted Computing Group.
-Five short beeps System board problem.
 Shut down the computer immediately and have the computer serviced.
+TCG is the abbreviation for Trusted Computing Group.
 Five short beeps, pause, five more short beeps, and pause TCG-compliant functionality-related problem (might be the BIOS code validation failure).
 Shut down the computer immediately and have the computer serviced.